Finnic languages: Classification

 The Finnic languages are located at the western end of the Uralic language family.
-A close affinity to their northern neighbors, the Sami languages, has long been assumed, though many of the similarities (particularly lexical ones) can be shown to result from common influence from Germanic languages and, to a lesser extent, Baltic languages.
-Innovations are also shared between Finnic and the Mordvinic languages, and in recent times Finnic, Samic and Moksha are sometimes grouped together.
+A close affinity to their northern neighbors, the Sámi languages, has long been assumed, though many of the similarities (particularly lexical ones) can be shown to result from common influence from Germanic languages and, to a lesser extent, Baltic languages.
+Innovations are also shared between Finnic and the Mordvinic languages, and in recent times Finnic, Sámi and Moksha are sometimes grouped together.

 General characteristics

 There is no grammatical gender in any of the Finnic languages, nor are there articles or definite or indefinite forms.

 The morphophonology (the way the grammatical function of a morpheme affects its production) is complex.
 Morphological elements found in the Finnic languages include grammatical case suffixes, verb tempus, mood and person markers (singular and plural, the Finnic languages do not have dual) as well as participles and several infinitive forms, possessive suffixes, clitics and more.
 The number of grammatical cases tends to be high while the number of verb infinitive forms varies more by language.

 One of the more important processes is the characteristic consonant gradation.
 Two kinds of gradation occur: radical gradation and suffix gradation.
 They both affect the plosives /k/, /t/ and /p/, and involve the process known as lenition, in which the consonant is changed into a "weaker" form.
 This occurs in some (but not all) of the oblique case forms.
 For geminates, the process is simple to describe: they become simple stops, e.g. kuppi + -n → kupin (Finnish: "cup").
 For simple consonants, the process complicates immensely and the results vary by the environment.
 For example, haka + -n → haan, kyky + -n → kyvyn, järki + -n → järjen (Finnish: "pasture", "ability", "intellect").
 The specifics of consonants gradation vary by language (see the separate article for more details).
 Apocope (strongest in Livonian, Võro and Estonian) has, in some cases, left a phonemic status to the phonological variation in the stem (variation caused by the now historical morphological elements), which results in three phonemic lengths in these languages.

 Vowel harmony is also characteristic of the Finnic languages, despite having been lost in Livonian, Estonian and Veps.

 The original Uralic palatalization was lost in proto-Finnic, but most of the diverging dialects reacquired it.
 Palatalization is a part of the Estonian literary language and is an essential feature in Võro, as well as Veps, Karelian, and other eastern Finnic languages.
 It is also found in East Finnish dialects, and is only missing from West Finnish dialects and Standard Finnish.

 A special characteristic of the languages is the large number of diphthongs.
 There are 16 diphthongs in Finnish and 25 in Estonian; at the same time the frequency of diphthong use is greater in Finnish than in Estonian due to certain historical long vowels having diphthongised in Finnish but not in Estonian.
 On a global scale the Finnic languages have a high number of vowels.